nkonev/videochat/readme.md

 * Replace `api.site.local` with your actual hostname, remove 8080 if need
 * Configure "ingress" in deploy/traefik_conf/traefik.yml and docker-compose-infra.template.yml
 * Open ports to traefik and livekit, described in deploy/docker-compose-infra.template.yml

+# Troubleshooting
+## Reasons of not showing video
+### There was a problem when jaeger all-in-one ate too much memory - one of participants didn't see other
+### Mobile Chrome 101.0.4951.41 - swap it up (e. g. close application and open again) helps when video isn't connected from Mobile Chrome.
+### Desktop Firefox - try to reload tab or restart entire browser - it helps when Desktop Firefox isn't able to show video from Mobile Chrome